Coagulation: Role in immune system

+Immunohemostasis is the integration of immune activation into adaptive clot formation.
+Immunothrombosis is the pathological result of crosstalk between immunity, inflammation, and coagulation.
+Mediators of this process include damage-associated molecular patterns and pathogen-associated molecular patterns, which are recognized by toll-like receptors, triggering procoagulant and proinflammatory responses such as formation of neutrophil extracellular traps.

 Cofactors

 Various substances are required for the proper functioning of the coagulation cascade:

 Calcium and phospholipids

 Calcium and phospholipids (constituents of platelet membrane) are required for the tenase and prothrombinase complexes to function.
 Calcium mediates the binding of the complexes via the terminal gamma-carboxy residues on Factor Xa and Factor IXa to the phospholipid surfaces expressed by platelets, as well as procoagulant microparticles or microvesicles shed from them.
 Calcium is also required at other points in the coagulation cascade.
 Calcium ions play a major role in the regulation of coagulation cascade that is paramount in the maintenance of hemostasis.
 Other than platelet activation, calcium ions are responsible for complete activation of several coagulation factors, including coagulation Factor XIII.

 Vitamin K

-Vitamin K is an essential factor to a hepatic gamma-glutamyl carboxylase that adds a carboxyl group to glutamic acid residues on factors II, VII, IX and X, as well as Protein S, Protein C and Protein Z. In adding the gamma-carboxyl group to glutamate residues on the immature clotting factors, Vitamin K is itself oxidized.
+Vitamin K is an essential factor to the hepatic gamma-glutamyl carboxylase that adds a carboxyl group to glutamic acid residues on factors II, VII, IX and X, as well as Protein S, Protein C and Protein Z. In adding the gamma-carboxyl group to glutamate residues on the immature clotting factors, Vitamin K is itself oxidized.
 Another enzyme, Vitamin K epoxide reductase (VKORC), reduces vitamin K back to its active form.
 Vitamin K epoxide reductase is pharmacologically important as a target of anticoagulant drugs warfarin and related coumarins such as acenocoumarol, phenprocoumon, and dicumarol.
 These drugs create a deficiency of reduced vitamin K by blocking VKORC, thereby inhibiting maturation of clotting factors.
 Vitamin K deficiency from other causes (e.g., in malabsorption) or impaired vitamin K metabolism in disease (e.g., in liver failure) lead to the formation of PIVKAs (proteins formed in vitamin K absence), which are partially or totally non-gamma carboxylated, affecting the coagulation factors' ability to bind to phospholipid.